gdiaz384/py3translationServer/README.md

 - Another Hint: https://pypi.org/project/cx-Freeze/
 - Update:
     - Both of the above were tested as not-working.
-    - There is way too much multiprocessing, multithreading, and async processing for any of the compiling software to make heads or tails of how to compile it.
+    - There is way too much multiprocessing, multithreading, and async processing for any of the compiling software to understand how to compile it.
     - cx-Freeze also does not seem to support dynamic loading of Python libraries, meaning that it would always require PyTorch to be bundled which is highly unrealistic.
-There may be a workaround for this.
+There may be a workaround for this as this seems like a really obvious flaw in the software.
     - In addition, there seems to be additional platform + language problems when trying to use the multiprocessing 'spawn' method with compiled code.
         - This will likely just never work, ever.
         - This is not a Windows limitation, even though Windows only supports 'spawn' and 'fork' exists as an alternative on all other platforms, because other software, like Firefox and Chrome, support multiprocessing on Windows as compiled code.
 Therefore, this is a Python language or library limitation.